 So How Much Can I Save?

 Giving a hard figure is difficult, as it would depend on your appliances, energy use, and your building size.
 However, with the update to the DOE standards—especially the changes for air-conditioning/warming furnace efficiency—businesses will save 50 billion dollars over the course of 30 years.
-The reduction in power use will be equivalent to a year’s worth of coal for the entire USA power industry over the same amount of time.
+The best ac repair in Jacksonville reports that the reduction in power use, particularly with air-conditioning, will be equivalent to a year’s worth of coal for the entire USA power industry over the same amount of time.
 Clearly, this is a significant decrease.
 This figure assumes that no other improvements will be made over that time, and this is only for one category of appliances.

 Though this particular efficiency standard does not impact the money of everyday people directly, there are many standards that focus on the appliances around the home.
 During the same time as the commercial rooftop unit standard, standards for fans, walk-in coolers and freezers, residential air conditioners, pool pumps, and miscellaneous refrigeration equipment were also finalized.